infiniteflight/infiniteflight-docs/manual/home-screen/logbook.md

 ---
 id: logbook
 title: Logbook
-meta: Learn how to explore the built-in logbook in Infinite Flight
+meta: Learn how to explore the built-in logbook in Infinite Flight.
 order: 7
 ---